peteroupc/peteroupc.github.io/colorgen.md

 ### Miscellaneous

 1. An RGB color&mdash;
-    - is white, black, or a shade of gray (_achromatic_) if it has equal red, green, and blue components, and
+    - is white, black, or a shade of gray (**_achromatic_**) if it has equal red, green, and blue components, and
      - is a [**"Web safe" color**](http://en.wikipedia.org/wiki/Web_colors) if its red, green, and blue components are each a multiple of 0.2.

      An [**_image color list_**](#Notation_and_Definitions) is achromatic or "Web safe" if all its colors are achromatic or "Web safe", respectively.

-2. Raster image processing techniques&mdash;
-     - that replace one color with another color (or some modified version of the original color), but only if the original color meets certain requirements techniques that include [**_chroma key_**](https://en.wikipedia.org/wiki/Chroma_key)), or
-     - that process each pixel and its neighboring pixels (including Gaussian blur and other convolution filters),

-     are largely out of the scope of this document.
+2. Raster image processing techniques that process each pixel depending on neighboring pixels or the image context are largely out of scope of this document.
+These include pixel neighborhood filters (including Gaussian blur and other convolutions), morphological processing (including erosion and dilation), and image segmentation beyond individual pixels (including some clustering and background removal algorithms).
+3. Background removal algorithms, including [**_chroma key_**](https://en.wikipedia.org/wiki/Chroma_key), can replace "background" pixels of a raster image with other colors.
+Such algorithms are outside the scope of this document unless they use only a pixel's color to determine whether that pixel is a "background" pixel (for example, by checking whether the [**color difference**](#Color_Difference) between that color and a predetermined background color is small enough) and, if so, what color that pixel uses instead.
-3. An application can apply a function to each component of an RGB color in 0-1 format, such as power functions (of the form _base_<sup>_exponent_</sup>), inversions (an example is `[1.0 - color[0], 1.0 - color[1], 1.0 - color[2]]`.<sup>[**(29)**](#Note29)</sup>), tone mapping curves, and other linear and nonlinear functions.
+4. An application can **apply a function** to each component of a multicomponent color (including an RGB color), including power functions (of the form _base_<sup>_exponent_</sup>), inversions (an example is `[1.0 - color[0], 1.0 - color[1], 1.0 - color[2]]` for RGB colors in 0-1 format<sup>[**(29)**](#Note29)</sup>), tone mapping curves, and other linear and nonlinear functions.
 The function can be one-to-one, but need not be, as long as it maps numbers from 0 through 1 to numbers from 0 through 1.
-4.  **Swap blue and red channels** of an RGB color in 0-1 format: `[color[2], color[1], color[0]]`.
-An application can similarly swap the values of any two components of a multicomponent color (including an RGB color) to form new colors.
+5. An application can **swap** the values of any two components of a multicomponent color (including an RGB color) to form new colors.
+The following example swaps the blue and red channels of an RGB color in 0-1 format: `[color[2], color[1], color[0]]`.

 <a id=Color_Differences></a>
 ## Color Differences